alexadler9/agent-playground/README.md

 # Agent Playground

-Kotlin/JVM CLI application with a simple session-memory AI agent
+Kotlin/JVM CLI application with a simple AI agent that persists session history between app runs

-The agent stores user and assistant messages during the current app run and sends this session history to the LLM on each new request
+The agent stores user and assistant messages in a local JSON file, restores them after app restart, and sends the session history to the LLM on each new request

 ## Commands